 The Remuneration and Nomination Committee has 3 Board members and 2 staff members in attendance.
 This comprises 3 independent, non-executive directors.
-The current NED members of the committee are Mr. Richard Bennett as the Chairperson and Ms. Nicola Beattie.
+The current NED members of the committee are Mr. Richard Bennett as the Chairperson, Ms. Nicola Beattie Chair of Aquis Exchange PLC and Glenn Collinson, INED of AQSE and AQEU .
 The CEO and COO are invited to attend if appropriate.